bonnieking/punkin_pi/README.md

 </code>

 <code>
-sudo easy_install RPi.GPIO  #note: already installed in the latest Sept-18 Raspbian image
+sudo easy_install RPi.GPIO
 </code>

+Note: If running an earlier image, then you may encounter an error on when installing the RPi.GPIO in that last step ("couldn't find Python.h").
+To resolve the error, run "sudo apt-get install python-dev" and then "sudo easy_install RPi.GPIO" again.
+Thanks to Joel Dunn for the advice.

 Install sound clip files:
 -------------------------